 The housing choice voucher program is a partnership between HUD and local public housing agencies (PHAs).
-HUD provides funds to the PHAs, and they issue vouchers to help low-income families cover their housing costs.
-However, instead of giving these vouchers to the families, the PHA pays the money directly to their landlords.
+HUD provides federal funds to the PHAs, and they issue vouchers to help low-income families cover their housing costs.
+However, instead of giving these vouchers to the families, the PHA pays the money directly to the property owners.

-By contrast, the majority of vouchers are tenant-based.
+However, most vouchers are tenant-based.
 They apply to a given person or family, who can use them to cover rent costs on any property that accepts housing choice vouchers.
-The requirements for landlords to become a voucher program landlord vary by area.
-Among other things, the rental unit — which can be a single-family home, townhouse, or apartment — must meet the PHA’s minimum standards for health and safety.

-If the family moves out of the home, the PHA’s contract with the owner ends.
-The family is free to move to a new home and receive the same assistance there, as long as it meets all the program’s requirements.
+If the voucher holder moves out of the home, the PHA’s contract with the owner ends.
+The family is free to move to a new home and receive the same rental assistance there, as long as it meets all the program requirements.